nolanhergert/EasyLED/src/README.md

   * Optionally encase in resin for weatherproofing.
 Maybe have longer usb cable?
     * Coat pin ends with hot glue until ready to use?
     * Can hold down cables to board with hot glue
-    * How to make mold that is
+    * How to make mold that is reusable
+  * Wifi turns off after N (60?) seconds if unused for security?
+If you have

 Somehow wled.me works on android?